 A detailed rollback plan in case of failed key migration or HSM failure.

-A compatibility validation matrix for all legacy and new components (HSMs, PEDs, Backup HSMs).
+A compatibility validation matrix for all legacy and new components (HSMs,).

 A requirement for the bidder to simulate a full DR failover test post-installation and annually thereafter.